SM003: Pathway

 Illustrated by Michael Glenn Stewart and edited by Laurel Wright.

 Pathway is a tutorial for people new to the study of the wire strung harp.
-Starting with descriptions of the instrument, the student is led on a journey into the basic damping and ringing techniques of the clarsach, the wire strung harp of Ireland and the Highlands and Islands of Scotland.
-The book is accompanied by a recording of the 34 tunes in the book with the Gaelic titles pronounced.
+Starting with descriptions of the instrument, the student is led on a journey into the basic damping and ringing techniques of the clarsach, the wire strung harp of Ireland and the Highlands and Islands of Scotland in 21 lessons.
+The book is complimented by a 39 track recording which includes tuning tracks and all the tunes in the book with the Gaelic titles pronounced.

 Summary